 They’re untapped talent.

-Passive candidates who aren’t looking for a new job could be a better fit for your position than active applicants, and may even be open to exploring the opportunity of working for your company.
-However, unless you take the time to research and recruit them, you’ll likely miss out on your chance to convince them.
-With an employee referral program, your staff can tackle this difficult, expensive and time-consuming aspect of the recruiting process for you.
+Passive candidates who aren’t looking for a new job could be a better fit for your position than active applicants.
+They may even be open to exploring the opportunity of working for your company.
+However, unless you take the time to research and recruit passive candidates, you’ll likely miss out on your chance to convince them.
+An employee referral program means your staff can tackle this difficult, expensive and time-consuming aspect of the recruiting process for you.

 “[With referrals], the company obtains access to talent that may not be actively looking but are willing to look at your company because of the encouragement of someone they know and respect,” said Kerekes.